 Stress testing for operational risk is undertaken for the ORSA using a range of management derived scenarios.
-In 2019 the qualitative scenarios assessed included intra-connectivity risk, system transformations and AIG Life's underwriting rules engine, as well as other scenarios motivated by the regulatory landscape.
+In 2021 the qualitative scenarios assessed included intra-connectivity risk, operational resilience of the end-to-end individual protection claims process, system outages, climate risk and errors/failures within AIG Life's underwriting rules engines.
 The impact was highly dependent on the nature of the stress and was assessed with consideration of potential management actions.
 The results did not cause AIG Life to consider that any of its residual operational risks were outside of appetite.